The Miranda Standard Environment

 foldl op r [a,b,c] = (((r $op a) $op b) $op c)

-But note that in order to run in constant space, foldl forces op
+But note that in order to run in constant space, foldl forces op to

 evaluate its first parameter.
-See the definitions of product
+See the definitions of product,

 > foldl :: (*->**->*)->*->[**]->* ||defined internally, as below